 Revelation 16 and 1 Timothy chapter 4 suggest that demons have the ability to deceive people with false beliefs:

-Some people cite the Book of Enoch (which is not part of the Bible) to understand who demons are.
-The idea suggested in Enoch is that demons are the disembodied spirit of the Nephilim (giants) that perished in the great flood of Genesis:
+Some people cite the Book of Enoch (which is not part of the Bible) to understand where demons came from.
+Enoch suggests that demons are the disembodied spirit of the Nephilim (giants) that perished in the great flood of Genesis:

 “(8) And now, the giants, who are produced from the spirits and flesh, shall be called evil spirits upon (9) the earth, and on the earth shall be their dwelling.
 Evil spirits have proceeded from their bodies; because they are born from men and from the holy Watchers is their beginning and primal origin; (10) they shall be evil spirits on earth, and evil spirits shall they be called.
 [As for the spirits of heaven, in heaven shall be their dwelling, but as for the spirits of the earth which were born upon the earth, on the earth shall be their dwelling.]
 (11) And the spirits of the giants afflict, oppress, destroy, attack, do battle, and work destruction on the earth, and cause trouble: they take no food, but nevertheless (12) hunger and thirst, and cause offences.
 And these spirits shall rise up against the children of men and against the women, because they have proceeded from them.”
 (Enoch 15:8-12)

-It’s possible that demons could be the disembodied spirits of the Nephilim, but without biblical evidence it’s impossible and unwise to treat this idea as a fact.
+It’s possible that demons could be the disembodied spirits of the Nephilim.
+However, I caution you to treat this idea as fact due to the lack of direct biblical evidence.